apertium/apertium-nno-nob/documentation/current_dev_practices.md

 6. `git push`
 7. Done!

+### Tips and tricks in the terminal
+Check if a word in is in all 3 dictionaries with this simple command run from the root of the apertium-nno-nob-folder:

+Enter this in the terminal to look up the word "kake" (or other words):
+`echo kake | dev/word-lookup`

 ### Other useful Git commands
 1. `git status` <-- to see which files have been changed
 2. `git diff` <-- to see which changes have been done inside the files